ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

     GPT: not present
 ```

-Once `gdisk` is loaded we are presented with an interactive prompt `Command (? for help):`.
-To see all options simply type `?`.
-In the initial output from gdisk we can see there is no partition table present on this drive - it's a good sanity check you have the right drive before erasing the partition and file allocation tables.
+Once `gdisk` has loaded, you will see the interactive prompt `Command (? for help):`.
+Type `?` to see all available options.
+In the initial output from `gdisk`, we can see that no partition table is present on this drive.
+This is a useful sanity check before erasing partition and filesystem metadata.

 !!! danger
     The following sequence will erase everything on this disk. **MAKE SURE YOU HAVE A BACKUP AND USE CAUTION**

 Use the following sequence to create one large partition spanning the entire drive.
-Note that the keys you need to press are at the start of each heading and the answers to the subsequent questions at the ends of the next few lines.
+The keys you need to press are at the start of each top-level line, and the nested lines show the prompts and suggested answers.

 ```
 * o - creates a new **EMPTY** GPT partition table (GPT is good for large drives over 3TB)